Announcing the Live Election Tracker!

 Estimating turnout live requires simultaneously estimating two things: each Division’s relative mobilization and the time pattern of voters throughout the day.
 The 100th voter means something different in a Division that had 50 voters in 2014 than it does in a Division that had 200, and it means something different at 8am than it does at 7pm.
 Further, Philadelphia has 1,686 Divisions, and I don’t think we’ll get data on every Division (no matter how well my dedicated readers blast out the link).
 I use historic correlations among Divisions to guess the current turnout in Divisions for which no one has submitted data.

-To estimate turnout, I model the turnout X in division i at time t, in year y, as
+To estimate turnout, I model the turnout X in division at time t, in year y, as

 log(X_ity) = a_y + b_ty + d_iy + e_ity